mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     <img src="./images/media/LibDashRClickStart.jpg" width="300"/>

     c.
-The **TERMINAL** view opens in VS Code that displays the server log messages as the server starts.
+The **TERMINAL** view opens in VS Code, which displays the server log messages as the server starts.
 When the following message appears, the Liberty server is started.

     ![](./images/media/image29.png)

-2. View the `system` sample application in a web browser.
+2. View the System Properties sample application in a web browser.

     a.
 Open a web browser in the VM.